8ctopus/sciter-demo-app/README.md

 - stop demo `npm run stop`
 - build executable `npm run build`

+The executables are named `demo` and can be found in the respective platform bin directories.

-Building requires [ImageMagick](https://imagemagick.org/) to create the exe icon on Windows.
+_NOTE_: Building requires [ImageMagick](https://imagemagick.org/) to create the exe icon on Windows.

 ### executable demos